mwahyufaa/mwahyufaa/README.md

-intereted in data science, research-purposed programming, and game development using C++ and Pygame
+interested in data science, research-purposed programming, and game development using C++ and Pygame